 - 3 long planning process studying the vision of Georgetown Business Improvement District (BID).
-The plan - 4 provides community leaders with guidance on how to achieve the goal of building an economically strong - and more sustainable Georgetown commercial district by preserving what is great about Georgetown, - 6 fixing what is broken, and creating what is missing (Georgetown BID 2014).
-Specific actions are listed to 7 improve the commercial district, many of which involve improving the internal transportation network of - 7 improve the commercial district, many of which involve improving the internal transportation network of 8 the community, while a second set of actions focuses on improving transportation connectivity with the - 9 rest of District and the region. - 10 The plan provides guidance for how the community can work with the transportation agencies and - 11 organizations to support these recommended actions.
+The plan - 4 provides community leaders with guidance on how to achieve the goal of building an economically strong - 5 and more sustainable Georgetown commercial district by preserving what is great about Georgetown, - 6 fixing what is broken, and creating what is missing (Georgetown BID 2014).
+Specific actions are listed to - 7 improve the commercial district, many of which involve improving the internal transportation network of - 8 the community, while a second set of actions focuses on improving transportation connectivity with the - 9 rest of District and the region. - 10 The plan provides guidance for how the community can work with the transportation agencies and - 11 organizations to support these recommended actions.
 Specific actions to improve transportation - 12 connectivity within the commercial district include developing a blueprint to reactivate the C&O Canal, - 13 improve its trails, and create a pedestrian friendly waterfront retail district along K Street NW.
-With - 14 regard to actions to improve connectivity to the region, the plan recognizes that there are many barriers to - traveling to Georgetown, including the lack of a Metro station and limited parking access.
-Specific - 16 actions to alleviate this problem include working with the Washington Metropolitan Area Transit - 17 Authority (WMATA) to accelerate the creation of a Metro station in Georgetown, ensuring the planned - streetcar route to Georgetown will feature fast and reliable service, performing a feasibility study for an - aerial gondola between the Georgetown commercial district and the Rosslyn Metro Station, creating a - bicycle connection between the CCT and Rock Creek Parkway, studying methods of improving traffic - 21 flow, developing a parking management strategy, and developing bus enhancements to improve the - 22 reliability and public understanding of the system.
+With - regard to actions to improve connectivity to the region, the plan recognizes that there are many barriers to - 15 traveling to Georgetown, including the lack of a Metro station and limited parking access.
+Specific - 16 actions to alleviate this problem include working with the Washington Metropolitan Area Transit - 17 Authority (WMATA) to accelerate the creation of a Metro station in Georgetown, ensuring the planned - 18 streetcar route to Georgetown will feature fast and reliable service, performing a feasibility study for an - 19 aerial gondola between the Georgetown commercial district and the Rosslyn Metro Station, creating a - 20 bicycle connection between the CCT and Rock Creek Parkway, studying methods of improving traffic - 21 flow, developing a parking management strategy, and developing bus enhancements to improve the - 22 reliability and public understanding of the system.